-Worthington tops Roberts in BMX freestyle Olympic debut
+Worthington, Martin earn gold in BMX freestyle Olympic debut

-TOKYO (AP) — Britain’s Charlotte Worthington put on a show in BMX freestyle’s Olympic debut, leading the first 360 backflip in women’s competition to knock off American Hannah Roberts Sunday at the Tokyo Games.
+BMX freestyle put on an audacious aerial show in its Olympic debut, bursting onto the worldwide stage with a Sunday of soaring at the Tokyo Games.

-Roberts, a three-time world champion at age 19, set the bar in her opening run, landing a backflip with a tailspin for a 96.1.

-Worthington crashed on her first run but pulled out all the stops in her second.
-The 25-year-old added a front flip to her 360 backflip and closed with another backflip for a 97.5.
+Charlotte Worthington of Britain earned gold and Australian Logan Martin capped a showcase more than 20 years in the making.

+“It’s good for people to see us in the Olympics because people will see we are a real sport and it will open a lot of doors,” said silver medalist Daniel Dhers of Venezuela.
+“And it’s good for the Olympics.
+It gives them a younger generation, a younger crowd.
+We do what we want to do, we’re still a little bit rebel and I think the Olympics needed that.”

+When it was over, two riders stood atop the podium after rides no one else could match.
+Worthington kicked it off by taking down gold medal favorite Hannah Roberts.

+The 25-year-old former chef from Manchester landed the first 360 backflip in women’s competition and added a front flip to post a second-run 97.5 after crashing on her first.

-Roberts, the top seed, had a chance to top the Brit, but she landed hard off an early jump and waved off the rest of her second run.
+Roberts, a three-time world champion at 19, looked hard to beat after landing a backflip with a tailspin for a 96.1 in her opening run.
+The top seed had a chance to surpass the Brit, but she landed hard off an early jump to tweak a foot injury from earlier in the week and waved off the rest of her second run.

 Nikita Ducarroz of Switzerland took bronze with an 89.2 in her second run.